skip navigation

 Joint contributions

-Each contributor must sign the check
+Each contributor must provide their signature

 Exception: partnership and LLCs